Venafi/vault-pki-monitor-venafi/README.md

     Policy will be downloaded, parsed, saved into path and user will see output with parsed policy.
     After policy creation, any requested certificate will be checked against it.
-If checks fail to pass user will see error similar to standart PKI role checks i.e.:
+If checks fail to pass user will see error similar to standard PKI role checks i.e.:
     ```
     URL: PUT http://127.0.0.1:8200/v1/vault-pki-monitor-venafi/issue/domain.com
     Code: 400.
 Errors: